charlax/professional-programming/README.md

 * ["I get paid for code that works, not for tests"](https://istacee.wordpress.com/2013/09/18/kent-beck-i-get-paid-for-code-that-works-not-for-tests/)
 * [Software Testing Anti-patterns](http://blog.codepipes.com/testing/software-testing-antipatterns.html), Kostis Kapelonis.
 * [Write tests.
 Not too many.
 Mostly integration.](https://blog.kentcdodds.com/write-tests-not-too-many-mostly-integration-5e8c7fff591c) for a contrarian take about unit testing...
+* [Testing is Not for Beginners](https://www.calhoun.io/testing-is-not-for-beginners/): why learning to test is hard.
+This shouldn't demotivate you though!

 ### Tools